andreazignoli/pyoxynet/README.md

 ### Pip install the package

 ☝️ This package was developed under **Python 3.8**, so it might not work properly under older versions.
+The reason why the 3.8 version is not updated to more recent versions is related to the way packages are now distributed and installed for versions >3.8.

-This is the best solution for those Python users who would like to have *Oxynet* algorithms always on the tip of their fingers.
+To the best of my knowledge, this is the best solution for those Python users who would like to have *Oxynet* algorithms always on the tip of their fingers.
 Assuming you have pip installed on your machine, begin with:

 ```sh
 pip install pyoxynet